The music of the Indonesia Gamelan conceals powerful martial art applications. The dance of silat is a mnemonic learning system.

 There are three keys to keeping the Parasympathetic nervous system in control.
-The first key is to engage ocular control using peripheral vision, second, maintaining proper body alignment, and the third key is internalizing rhythm and melody of music.
+The first key is to engage ocular control using peripheral vision, the second is to maintain proper body alignment, and the third is to internalize music’s rhythm and melody.

 When you use all three tools, you can control the mind and body, enabling you to keep the parasympathetic nervous system engaged.
 Now you can move in time and the proper way to adjust according to the changing situation.